PrefectHQ/prefect/README.md

 </p>

-{% note %}

-**Warning:** Prefect 2, currently on the `orion` branch, will soon become the default package installed with `pip install prefect`.
+<p class="callout danger">Prefect 2, currently on the `orion` branch, will soon become the default package installed with `pip install prefect`.
 Flows written with Prefect 1 will require modifications to run with Prefect 2.
-Please ensure that your package management process enables you to make the transition when the time is right for you.
+Please ensure that your package management process enables you to make the transition when the time is right for you.</p>

-{% endnote %}

 ## Hello, world! 👋